Sleeping in Airports

 5. Go sightseeing

 Official taxis outside of the airport are generally affordable, and they can take 50-75 minutes to reach the city centre.
-Public transit options are quite cheap, but they do take closer to 90 minutes to reach Quito, all depending on traffic.
+Public transit options are pretty cheap, but they take about 90 minutes to reach Quito, depending on traffic.

 Once downtown, head to the Old Town and stroll about.
 A particular highlight is the Iglesia de La Compania de Jesus, a beautiful church that dates to 1605 and serves up equal parts religious symbolism and mystery.
-Hop on the Teleferico sky tram for panoramic views of the mountains and valley surrounding the city.
-The Guayasamin Museum was the former home of painter Oswaldo Guayasamín and today serves as the main exhibition space for his work as well as his personal collections.
+Hop on the Teleferico sky tram for panoramic views of the mountains and valleys surrounding the city.
+The Guayasamin Museum was the former home of painter Oswaldo Guayasamín and today serves as the main exhibition space for his work and personal collections.
 The adjacent Capilla del Hombre Museum is the artist’s crowning achievement.
+Visit TripAdvisor for more things to do in Quito.

 Leave plenty of time to cover the long distance from the city to the airport.
 You’ll need to pass through Security again before that next flight!